slowburn-dev/DataConfig/Misc/Docs/Source/Extra/DataConfigEditorExtra.md

 }
 ```

-Right click on a `GameplayAbility` blueprint asset and select `Load From JSON`.
-Select this file and it would correctly populate the fields with the values above, as seen in the pic below:
+Right click on a `GameplayAbility` blueprint asset and select `Load From JSON`， then select this file and confirm.
+It would correctly populate the fields with the values in JSON, as seen in the pic below:

 ![DataConfigEditorExtra-LoadJsonIntoAbility](Images/DataConfigEditorExtra-LoadJsonIntoAbility.png)

-Most of the logic is in `DataConfig/EditorExtra/Deserialize/DcDeserializeGameplayAbility.cpp`
+Most of the logic is in `DataConfig/EditorExtra/Deserialize/DcDeserializeGameplayAbility.cpp`:

 - The context menu is added from `GameplayAbilityEffectExtender`.
 There's another handy item named `Dump To Log` which dumps any blueprint CDO into the log.
 - DataConfig deserializer is setup in `LazyInitializeDeserializer()`.
 We added custom logic for deserializing `FGameplayAttribute` from a string like `DcTestAttributeSet.Mana`.